 Historical vs. Doctrinal Reliability

 There are two criteria for the doctrinal reliability of the Bible.
-First, the books must be of divine origin, and secondly, they must be free of errors and contradictions.
-However, these two issues (divine origin and inerrancy) will be discussed in other pages of this website.
-The aim in this webpage is merely to show that the Bible, as it is known today, is reliable as a historical document.
+First, the books must be of divine origin, and second, they must be free of errors and contradictions.
+However, these two issues (divine origin and inerrancy) will be discussed on other pages of this website.
+The aim of this webpage is merely to show that the Bible, as it is known today, is reliable as a historical document.

 Tests of Historicity